40. Fallschirmjägerbataillon Willi Sänger: Duties

 In time of war, the battalion would be used as a commando strike unit to infiltrate and sabotage NATO command structures and supply routes.
 The unit was placed under direct command from the East German Defense Ministry.

 Paratroopers were to be employed to eliminate nuclear weapons carriers and enemy command posts, to prevent the resupply of enemy forces, or to occupy important objects until conventional forces arrived.
 This would sometimes be done while masquerading as NATO troops.

 Organization

 The 40.
 Fallschirmjägerbataillon was modeled after the "Rejdoviki," the Soviet special-purpose paratrooper units which were intended to be used for commando operations and for subversion and long-range reconnaissance missions.
 The unit consisted of 400 to 500 paratroopers.

 The basic structure of the Battalion was five Parachute Companies, a Signal Company, and a Sapper Company.
 In combat, the companies of the battalion were to be split up into five or six-man teams to lower its operational profile.

+The battalion had paratroopers who were also trained for diving operations.